 Teachers attending the workshops and other teachers in their departments will increase their experience and understanding of:

 - the role of reasoning and problem solving in the new curriculum and the teaching and learning needed to support pupils develop these skills across all teaching.

 - how these skills are tested in the new GCSE and what particular teaching and learning approaches can support current KS4 pupils address these challenges.

 - effective collaborative approaches to embedding developments more deeply.

-Led by Sarah Chamings (Leeds City Council), particoants will attend three full and one hald day workshops in Leeds on:
+Led by Sarah Chamings (Leeds City Council), particpants will attend three full and one half day workshop in Leeds on: